 The Vitae Professional Development Program provides a certificate of completion signed by the Dean of Graduate Studies.
-The Vitae Certification requires participants to attend a minimum of 30 credit hours over the duration of their graduate education.
+The Vitae Certification requires participants to earn a minimum of 30 credit hours over the duration of their graduate education.
 The certification length requirement is consistent with other institutional offerings and other standard professional skill trainings outside of academia.

 Micro-certificates of shorter duration are also offered.
 Students can earn a 2019 SHIFT Conference micro-certificate by pairing themed workshops 1.
 Introduction to Inter-Cultural Competency and 2.
 Introduction to Knowledge Mobilization.